chase-miller/Autofac.Extras.IdentityServer3/README.md

 app.UseIdentityServer(idSrvOptions);
 ```

+For more information on middleware ordering and autofac see https://autofaccn.readthedocs.io/en/latest/integration/owin.html#controlling-middleware-order.

 ## How It Works
 Calling `factory.ResolveUsingAutofac(container)` will read the registrations contained on the `container` and create corresponding registrations with the factory.
 Unless registering as a singleton, dependencies are resolved using a factory func that: